Nevada Driver License and Permit Practice Tests

 - Renewing a license expired more than one year.

-- Reinstatement with six or more moving violations within the last 4 years.
+- A driver with six or more moving violations within the last 4 years who wishes to reinstate the license.

 - Reinstatement when license was suspended, revoked, denied or cancelled more than one year.

-- Reinstatement when the applicant was at fault in any accident during the 1-year period immediately preceding the date of reinstatement.
+- Reinstatement when the driver was at fault in any accident during the 1-year period immediately preceding the date of reinstatement.

-Note that the DMV may require any driver to take all tests depending on factors such as driving history or medical conditions.
+Note that the DMV examiner can ask any driver to take all tests again, depending on factors such as driving history or medical conditions.

-The purpose of the Nevada knowledge test is to determine your understanding of highway signs and markings, traffic laws and safe driving practices.
-All questions are based on the information in the Nevada Driver’s Handbook.
+The purpose of the Nevada knowledge test is to decide your understanding of highway signs and markings, traffic laws and safe driving practices.
+You can find all necessary information to pass the test in the Nevada Driver’s Handbook.
+This why we strongly recommend you that you get a copy and read it.

-You must pay a fee for your initial knowledge test.
-Additional fees are charged for any retests needed, so it is a good idea to get it right the first time.
+You must pay a fee for your first knowledge test.
+You must also pay a new fee every time you need to take the test again.
+So, prepare well to get it right the first time.